NaniiiGock/DataEngineeringApp/README.md

 <br>2) **process_weather_data**
 <br>3) **weather_data_processing**
 <br> You can run *fortune_500_data_processing* and *process_weather_data* in which-ever order, the rest have to be ordered as listed.
 <br>\* fortune_500_data_processing and dbt_execution_dag1 perform the same transformations on the business data.
-The difference is that dbt_execution_dag1 uses dbt instead of pandas - the changes can be recorded for Data Covernance with dbt.
+The difference is that dbt_execution_dag1 uses dbt instead of pandas - the changes can be recorded for Data Governance with dbt.

 What follows is a more thorough documentation of the ETL process: